benji300/joplin-taranaki-ui/README.md

 - No rounded corners (except Tags)
 - Colored `note title`, "`breadcrumbs`", `local search` and `tag list`
   - To focus more on the actual content of the note
-- Sticky TOC for rendered Markdown mode
+- Floating TOC on the right hand site for rendered Markdown mode
+  - Based on the idea from [here](https://discourse.joplinapp.org/t/toc-as-the-sidebar/5979/34)
 - Highlight Input boxes if focused
 - Changed style of Synchronize button
 - Changed visibility of some UI elements